 Advice for CHOOSING these options

-- Using your website, or making use of a blog or microblog is only relevant when information is not sensitive.
+- Using a website or blog is only acceptable when information is not sensitive or can be desenstised.

 Advice for USING these options